dimohy/BlazorDualMode/README.md

 The difference between the two is the difference between the '?mode=server' URL parameter and internally The only difference is whether you use 'blazor.webassembly.js' or 'blazor.server.js'.

+Check the Network status of the web browser developer console to see the difference between the two modes.

 ---

 Demo on how to dynamically switch from client to server side mode by appending `?mode=server` to the url.